-I’m Ed Smith, a Sacramento Personal Injury Lawyer.
-If you or a family member have been injured in a crash caused by a sticky accelerator pedal, please call me today at (916) 921-6400 or (800) 404-5400 for free, friendly advice and to meet my friendly staff.
+I’m Ed Smith, a Sacramento Seat Belt Failure Injury Lawyer.
+We’ve been practicing personal injury law exclusively since 1982.
+If you or a family member have been injured in a crash caused by seat belt safety failure, please call us today at (916) 921-6400 or (800) 404-5400 for free, friendly advice.

 We are members of the Million Dollar Advocates Forum and the National Association of Distinguished Counsel.